mui/material-ui/docs/data/base/components/select/select.md

 Options can be grouped, similarly to how the native `<select>` element works.
 Unlike the native `<select>`, groups can be nested.

-The following demo shows how to group options with the `OptionGroupUnstyled` component:
+The following demo shows how to group options with the Unstyled Option Group component:

 {{"demo": "UnstyledSelectGrouping.js", "defaultCodeOpen": false}}